-Train believed carrying North Korean delegation leaves Beijing
+Train believed carrying top North Korean delegation leaves Beijing

 BEIJING/SEOUL (Reuters) - A train believed to be carrying a senior North Korean delegation left the Chinese capital on Tuesday following a dramatic whirlwind visit that some reports said included the country’s leader, Kim Jong Un.

+South Korea’s left-leaning press Hankyoreh also reported Kim had traveled to Beijing for meetings with Chinese President Xi Jinping on Monday afternoon before leaving for a “third location” on Tuesday.
+It did not cite specific sources.

+The Hankyoreh did not specify where the “third location” was but said it could be in China.

 South Korea said it was closely watching events in Beijing, where a foreign ministry spokeswoman deflected a question on whether Kim, his sister or some other senior North Korean was visiting.
+South Korea’s spy agency declined to confirm the report.

 “At present I have no understanding of the situation you mention.
 If there is news we will release it,” foreign ministry spokeswoman Hua Chunying told a regular daily briefing.